SebZiHub/SebZiHub.github.io/bitcoin.md

 Aus dem [The Satoshi Nakamoto Institute](https://nakamotoinstitute.org/):

-**From: Satoshi Nakamoto**
+**From: Satoshi Nakamoto**<br/>

-**Subject: Bitcoin P2P e-cash paper**
+**Subject: Bitcoin P2P e-cash paper**<br/>
 **Date: October 31, 2008 at 18:10:00 UTC**

 I've been working on a new electronic cash system that's fully peer-to-peer, with no trusted third party.

-The paper is available at:
+The paper is available at:<br/>
 [http://www.bitcoin.org/bitcoin.pdf](http://www.bitcoin.org/bitcoin.pdf)

-The main properties:
+The main properties:<br/>
-Double-spending is prevented with a peer-to-peer network.
+Double-spending is prevented with a peer-to-peer network.<br/>
-No mint or other trusted parties.
+No mint or other trusted parties.<br/>
-Participants can be anonymous.
+Participants can be anonymous.<br/>
-New coins are made from Hashcash style proof-of-work.
+New coins are made from Hashcash style proof-of-work.<br/>
 The proof-of-work for new coin generation also powers the network to prevent double-spending.

 Bitcoin: A Peer-to-Peer Electronic Cash System